Manuteaa/dbd_autoSkillCheck/README.md

 Does the script work well with the perk hyperfocus ?
 - Yes

-Why does my CPU hit 100% usage ?
-- The script's monitoring loop is currently uncapped.
-The AI model only needs to analyze 60 frames per second to function properly.
-Right now, the script processes as many frames per second as possible, resulting in maximum CPU usage.
-In a next update I'll limit the AI model to 60 FPS to help reduce CPU usage.

 Does the script work well for skill checks in random locations (doctor skill checks) ?
 - Unfortunately, the script only monitors a small part of the center of your screen.
 It can not see the skill checks outside this area.
 Even if you make it work by editing the code (like capturing the whole screen and resize the frames to 224x224) the AI model was not trained to handle these special skill checks, so it will not work very well...